lilli-mcnally/luna-beauty/tests.md

 I used Flake8 to see if there were any PEP8 Compliance errors in my code.
 I had a range from lines being to long to trailing whitespace.
 I've used Autopep8 to fix as many linting errors as possible except for:

-    * Some files automtically came from Django with imports, which I have not used.
+    * Some files automatically came from Django with imports, which I have not used.
     * Some lines are too long because they're strings.
     * I haven't changed any linting errors found in my migration files.

 #### Spell Check

-I put my README in a [Microsoft Word](https://www.microsoft.com/en/microsoft-365/word?market=af) document and used the Editor to fix spelling mistakes.
+I put my README and test.md filed in a [Microsoft Word](https://www.microsoft.com/en/microsoft-365/word?market=af) document and used the Editor to fix spelling mistakes.

 ### Lighthouse